 It's Not Just about Your Ancestors!
 Preserving Your Family History

 Preserving your family history starts with you!
 What's the point of calling yourself a family historian, if you don't make it easy for future generations to know about your life?
-Gain some ideas on how to organize your personal archive beyond the family treasures of your ancestors.
+Gain some ideas on how to organize your personal archive while also maintaining the treasures of your ancestors.

 Lessons Learned: A Cautionary Tale of Common Genealogical Mistakes